T3mofey/Quantum_computing/README.md

 3) Lab 3 is a Grover algorithm using Pennylane

-4) Lab 5 conatains different optimization algorithms - QAOA, QAA and QUBO to initialize coordinates of the atoms.
+4) Lab 5 contains different optimization algorithms - QAOA, QAA and QUBO to initialize coordinates of the atoms.